-2.6 Classification management
+2.7 Classification Management

 The UK Sports Association for People with Learning Disability (UKSA) holds the central database for all United Kingdom athletes who have been successfully classified at UK or international level.
-The INAS-FID master list of all athletes who have submitted and INAS-FID application can be accessed here http://www.inas.org/wp-content/uploads/2013/01/Master-List-21.02.2014.pdf
+The Virtus master list of all athletes who have an II1 classification can be accessed here:

+https://inas.sport80.com/public reports/master list/intellectual impairment/int ernational

-Classification cards are no longer issued when an athlete or player's classification is verified.
-A letter is sent to each Scottish athlete from UKSA with a copy sent to SDS with the outcome of the classification submission.
-SDS retains a central database of all classification outcomes but UKSA and INASA-FID retain the official databases for all athletes classified.
-If there is doubt about the status of an athlete or you require further guidance or would like to information about the classification process for Scottish athletes then contact the SDS Performance Manager.
+Classification cards are no longer issued when an athlete's classification is verified.
+A letter is sent to each Scottish athlete from UKSA with a copy sent to SDS with the classification outcome.
+SDS retains a central database of all classification outcomes but UKSA and Virtus retain the official databases for all athletes classified.
+If there is doubt about the status of an athlete or you require further guidance or would like more information about the classification process then contact the SDS Performance Manager.

-2.7 Primary Eligibility Criteria
+2.8 Primary Eligibility Criteria